 Wondering how to make Ricotta Cheese at home?
-This homemade Ricotta Cheese is easy to make with only 3 ingredients and takes just 30 minutes to be ready.
+My homemade Ricotta Cheese is easy to make with only 3 ingredients and takes just 30 minutes to be ready.
+Just heat the milk, add the lemon, drain the curds, and your cheese is ready!

-It is an asset to have around the house.
-Spread it on toast with some pesto, stuff bell peppers and eggplants with it, or top it over your Friday night pizza.
+I like to have homemade ricotta in my house.
+To spread it on toast, use it on baking, or top it over my Friday night pizza.
 Ricotta cheese makes everything better, even scrambled eggs!

-That’s why we bring you a super-easy way to make the cheese right at home.
-Sure, the cheese you get from the grocery store isn’t bad.
-However, once you start preparing your own Ricotta Cheese at home, you’ll never go back to buying it over the counter.
+That’s why I bring you a super-easy way to make the ricotta right at home.
+Believe me, once you start preparing your own Ricotta Cheese at home, you’ll never go back to buying it over the counter.

 Why Make Your Own Ricotta Cheese?

-We know what you’re wondering.
-Sure, whipping up some homemade cheese may be tastier and help us save on some extra bucks we can utilize elsewhere, but what about the time?
+I know what you’re wondering.
+Sure, whipping up some homemade cheese may be tastier and help us save on some extra bucks, but what about the time?

 It’ll still take time to make this cheese at home, right?
 Wrong!
 Because most of the time that goes into making this dish requires no effort on your part at all.
 The entire process takes about 30 minutes, while your hands-on involvement is required for barely 10.